superbrobenji/nvim/readme.md

 - Fix grammarly plugin on linux.
 - Fix marksman plugin on linux.
 - Possinbly write plugin to integrate nuget gallery to nvim.
+- name it TerraVim? maybe make it a vim distro?